How Do Welding Helmets Work & Why Do You Need One?

 How Do Welding Helmets Work

-Welding helmets combine materials and technologies to protect the welder from hazardous light, heat, and debris generated during welding.
-Their main components include the helmet shell, headgear, and, most importantly, the viewing lens, which may either be passive or auto-darkening.
+Welding helmets combine materials and technologies to protect the welder from harmful light, heat, and flying debris that occurs during welding.
+They have the shell of the helmet, the headgear, and, of course, the most important part: the lens you will look through, which may be passive or auto-darkening.

 Passive Lenses

-The passive lens is permanently dark and shields the eyes from harmful UV and IR rays.
-These helmets are simple in design and often more affordable than their auto-darkening counterparts.
+That lens is permanently dark and protects the eyes from harmful UV and IR rays.
+These helmets are simple in design and typically far cheaper than their auto-darkening counterparts.

 Auto-Darkening Lenses